MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

 **Why chunk_size = 1000?**

-Smaller chunks improve retrieval precision but risk splitting a section header from the content that follows it.
-At 500 characters, section headers and their document lists were ending up in different chunks, causing retrieval failures for structured government documents.
-1000 characters keeps a header and its associated content together in a single chunk, which significantly improved accuracy across all 15 categories.
+The initial implementation used chunk_size = 500.
+During evaluation, 3 out of 15 categories failed because structured government documents use section headers followed by detailed content.
+At 500 characters, the headers and their associated lists were ending up in different chunks, and retrieval would fetch the header chunk without the answer.
+Increasing to 1000 characters resolved all retrieval failures and brought batch evaluation to 15/15.

 **Why chunk_overlap = 100?**